Reaching out to voters

 Forrest Miller, a retired U.S. Army veteran from Spotsylvania County has announced that he will seek to represent the 63 District, which includes Lake of the Woods, in the Virginia House of Delegates.

-Assuming his nomination by the state party, Miller will oppose incumbent Republican Delegate Phillip A. Scott in the November 4, general election. nO other Democrat has undertaken a campaign for the seat.
-The deadline for filing is April 3.
+Assuming his nomination by the state party, Miller will oppose incumbent Republican Delegate Phillip A. Scott in the November 4, general election.
+No other Democrat has undertaken a campaign for the seat.
+The deadline for filing was April 3.

 Miller was born and raised in Montgomery, Alabama.
 He enlisted in the U.S. Army in 2000 and attended basic training at Fort Benning, Georgia.
 In May 2009, he graduated from the Warrant Officer Candidate Course and later retired in 2021 as a chief warrant officer 3.